43 Beautiful Wainscoting Ideas (Ultimate Design Guide)

 In addition, wainscot can lend itself to the flow of a hallway and make it look longer and larger.
 It can also help homeowners play with paint colors in a structured way if they aren’t sure how to tackle paint pairings on a blank wall.

-Wainscoting Stairs
+Wainscoting On the Stairs

 Stairs with wainscoting wrought iron stair rail